Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: Simulation study

 \end{itemize}

 Reinagel's sample augmentation method has the possibility to stop for futility if the $p$-value is greater than 0.1.
-Because all other methods cannot stop for futility, an additional variant with futility stopping is considered for each of them: In each analysis $i$ where $H_0$ is not rejected, the predictive power to reject $H_0$ in the next analysis $i+1$ (using the method specific significance level $a_{i+1}$) is calculated with
+Because all other methods cannot stop for futility, an additional variant with futility stopping is considered for each of them: In each analysis $k$ where $H_0$ is not rejected, the predictive power to reject $H_0$ in the next analysis $k+1$ (using the method specific significance level $a_{k+1}$) is calculated with

-where $t_{q, r}$ is the $q\times 100\%$ quantile of the \textit{t}-distribution with $r$ degrees of freedom, $z_i$ is the \textit{z}-statistic at analysis $i$, and $f = n_i/n_{i + 1}$ is the ratio of the per-group sample size at analysis $i$ relative to the per-group sample size at analysis $i + 1$.
-Predictive power takes into account the already observed data and their uncertainty \citep{Spiegelhalter_etal1986,Rufibach2016, Micheloud2020}.
-We specify that if $\mathrm{PP}_{i+1} < 30\%$, data collection is stopped without rejection of $H_0$, as the probability of still rejecting $H_0$ is too low.
+where $t_{q, r}$ is the $q\times 100\%$ quantile of the \textit{t}-distribution with $r$ degrees of freedom, $z_k$ is the \textit{z}-statistic at analysis $k$, and $f = n_k/n_{k + 1}$ is the ratio of the per-group sample size at analysis $k$ relative to the per-group sample size at analysis $k + 1$.
+Predictive power takes into account the already observed data and their uncertainty \citepSup{Spiegelhalter_etal1986,Rufibach2016, Micheloud2020}.
+We specify that if $\mathrm{PP}_{k+1} < \soutr{30\%} 10\%$, data collection is stopped without rejection of $H_0$, as the probability of still rejecting $H_0$ is too low.
+The corresponding $p$-value thresholds for futility are shown in Figure \ref{fig:PPpvals}.